CapsAdmin/NattLua/README.md

 I see this project as 5 parts at the moment.
 The lexer, parser, analyzer and emitter.
 And the typesystem which tries to exist separate from the analyzer.

 # lexer and parser
 I wrote the lexer and lua parser trying not to look at existing lua parsers as a learning experience.
 The syntax errors it can produce are more verbose than the original lua parser and it differentiates between some cases.
-Whitespace (which i define as whitespace and comments) are also preserved properly.
+Whitespace is also preserved properly.

 # analyzer and typesystem
-The analyzer will execute the syntax tree by walking through it.
-I believe it works similar to how the lua vm works.
-Every branch of an if statement is executed unless it's known for sure to be false, a `for i = 1, 10 do` loop would be run once where i is a number type with a range from 1 to 10.
+The analyzer works by walking through the syntax tree node by node.
+It runs similar to how lua runs, but on a more general level.
+If everything is known about a program you may get the actual output.

 # emitter
-This part is a bit boring, it just emits lua code from the syntax tree.
-The analyzer can also annotate the syntax tree so you can see the output with types.
+The emitter is a bit boring, it just emits lua code from the syntax tree.
+The analyzer can also annotate the syntax tree so that you can see the output with types.

-# status
+# current goals
-I focus strongly on correctness at the moment and not performance.
-I tend to refactor code in one swoop and after I get tests working.
-I'm mostly driven by curiosity and challenges with designing the typesystem.
+I focus strongly on correctness and making things general and low-level.

+For instance, I prefer `boolean` to be a set of 2 unique symbols `true` and `false` rather than its own type.

 # types

 Fundementally the typesystem consists of number, string, table, function, symbol, set, tuple and any.
-These types can be literal

-All the basic lua types could be defined as following to give an idea of how the typesystem works.
+They can be described by the typesystem like this:

 ```lua
 type boolean = true | false